olubunmmy/Virtual-Cybersecurity-Lab/README.md

-# Virtual-Cybersecurity-Lab
+# Project Title :Virtual-Cybersecurity-Lab
-A fully functional virtual cybersecurity lab built for hands-on learning, penetration testing, vulnerability analysis, and secure network simulation in a controlled environment using ethical hacking tools and isolated virtual machines.
-Virtual Cybersecurity Lab Setup

 ## Project Summary
-This report documents the step-by-step development of a virtual cybersecurity lab designed for penetration testing, vulnerability assessment, and simulated cyber defense.
+This Project report documents the step-by-step development of a virtual cybersecurity lab designed for penetration testing, vulnerability assessment, and simulated cyber defense.
 The lab includes attacker and target machines, a web application testing environment, and essential tools for ethical hacking.
 The project demonstrates virtualization, network segmentation, vulnerability analysis, and secure lab setup.

 ## Project Overview
 The virtual lab simulates a secure, isolated environment where cybersecurity techniques can be practiced without harming real-world systems.
 It features a structured layout of virtual machines connected within a private network to simulate attacks and defenses.